nf-core/funcscan/docs/output.md

     - `*.faa`: protein FASTA file of the translated CDS sequences
     - `*.gbk`: annotation in GBK format, containing both sequences and annotations

+> Descriptions taken from the [Prodigal documentation](https://github.com/hyattpd/prodigal/wiki)

 </details>

 [Prodigal](https://github.com/hyattpd/Prodigal) annotates whole (meta-)genomes by identifying ORFs in a set of genomic DNA sequences.
+The output is used by some of the functional screening tools.

 #### Prokka